Part V

 - Gently bring awareness back to the room and open your eyes when ready.

-Adaptation Note: If scanning a specific area feels overwhelming, numb, or intensely painful, gently skip it or spend only a moment there before moving on.
-Adapt duration based on energy and capacity.
-Orient visually (look around, name colors) if dissociation increases.
+If scanning a specific area feels overwhelming, numb, or intensely painful, gently skip it or spend only a moment there before moving on.
+Adapt duration to energy and capacity.

 - Sit or stand comfortably, feeling your connection to the floor or ground.